By USA Swimming | Saturday, March 30, 2019

 - November – In conjunction with the Golden Goggles Awards the weekend prior to Thanksgiving

-- One weekend meeting in late-January/early February (usually held in Denver or Colorado Springs, Co.)
+- One weekend meeting in late-January/early February (anticipated to be held in Colorado Springs)

-- One weekend meeting in late-April/early-May (usually held in Denver or Colorado Springs, Co.)
+- One weekend meeting in late-April/early-May (anticipated to be held in Colorado Springs)

 In addition, there may be occasional Board teleconferences throughout the year.